-We tend to underestimate our own power and influence in shaping a better world.
+Yet we tend to underestimate our own power and influence in shaping a better world.
 As a matter of fact, if the challenges we are currently experiencing are a product of past problematic behaviors, then we are also positively shaping the future of the planet with our current mindful decisions and restorative actions.
 That opens an interesting path.
+You understand the scope of the sustainability challenges, from the environmental and social perspective; you notice linkages, relationships and connections.

-Here are some suggestions to consider: What are things you are good at that you aren't incorporating into your sustainability contributions?
+Here are some suggestions to ponder: What are things you are good at that you aren't incorporating into your sustainability contributions?
 Who could benefit and where from your gifts and talents and possibly your passion?
+What do you see as your next frontier of development?

-Understanding the state of the planet allows us to be more fully aware of the challenges, the complexity of how they are linked to each other, and to explore what it means to US.
+Understanding the state of the planet allows us to be more fully aware of the challenges, the complexity of how they are linked to each other, and to explore what it means to us.

-HOW YOU SEE THE RELATION BETWEEN INDIVIDUAL DECISIONS AND PLANETARY CHALLENGES, HOW YOU FEEL ABOUT IT AND THE IMPACT ON YOUR PERSONAL BEHAVIORS.
+HOW YOU SEE THE RELATION

+BETWEEN INDIVIDUAL DECISIONS

+AND PLANETARY CHALLENGES, HOW

+YOU FEEL ABOUT IT AND THE

+IMPACT ON YOUR PERSONAL

+BEHAVIORS.